 Check your house for blocked registers and air returns that are covered by furniture or curtains, or that have acquired debris and dirt dust and dirt on them.
 Blocked registers can cause a problem with uneven heating and cooling.
 If a register is blocked, heated or cooled air will be redirected to other rooms leaving certain rooms at incorrect temperatures.

 Make Sure You Have Enough Insulation

 If your home doesn’t have sufficient insulation in the attic, you could be losing heated air in the winter and permitting hot outside air through the summer through the top of your home.
 A poorly or incorrectly insulated attic could end with major temperature differences on separate levels of your home.
-Look to see if you have sufficient insulation and that it’s the correct kind of insulation for your home and the weather in Mount Hope.
+Look to see if you have sufficient insulation and that it’s the correct kind of insulation for your home and the weather in Beckley and Mount Hope.

 Keep Your HVAC’s Fan Running